battibatch/knowledge-base/devsecops/1-person-soc.md

 ## Requirements
 - Basically a zero budget exercise.
 There will be money for compute, but that is basically it.
 - Single pane of glass view into as many systems/tools as possible.
+    - This also falls apart immediately, given there are so many tools

 ## Required Systems